 We were also pretty lucky to have the weather cooperate with us during our hike.
 It only started raining after we reached our end point.

 5. Bugs!
 Don’t just put sunblock, put insect repellent

-Yup, there are a lot of bugs because they get attracted to cow poo, which you’ll find in a lot of spots in Mt.
-Ulap.
+Yup, there are a lot of bugs because they get attracted to cow poo, which you’ll find at a lot of spots in Mt Ulap.
 They can get bothersome, landing on your belongings and even your hair.
 You might want to apply some Off! lotion to shoo them away.

 6. Stony and rooty paths.
 Watch your feet!

-Our hiking group took the reverse route of Mt.
-Ulap and going up, the trail was mostly rooty instead of stony.
-There were a lot of big roots that intertwined or became the “step” themselves, but you still have to be careful not to trip.
+Our hiking group took the reverse route of Mt Ulap and going up, the trail was mostly rooty instead of stony.
+There were a lot of big roots that intertwined or became the “step” themselves, but you still have to be careful.
 Going down, the path was stonier.
 Small rocks on steep steps can be dangerous or can even hurt your toes if you’re not wearing the right footwear.
 I’d advise you to invest in real climbing or hiking shoes.
 It’ll make your life way easier.